alessiosavi/AuthentiGO/README.md

 ## Getting Started

-During the development of every internal tools, 90% of the time it's request to create an "authentication layer" in order to restrict the access to the services only to the person admitted.
+During the development of every internal tools, 90% of the time it's request to create an "__*authentication layer*__" in order to restrict the access to the services only to the person admitted.

-In some circonstances you can simply pick up an external webserver (like nginx/apache/happroxy) and proxypass/reroute the service.
-If you are the root of the machine you can also forward the traffic only to the people admitted to receive it.
+In some circonstances you can simply pick up an external webserver (like *nginx/apache/happroxy*) and *proxypass/reroute* the service.
+If you are the root of the machine you can also forward the traffic only to the people admitted to receive it by *forwarding* the TCP traffic only to the customer allowed.

 But what in case that you are a little IT Specials that *can't touch the enviroinment* and *want to restrict the access to a service using an __authentication layer__*?